-(B) work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection or subsection (nn) of this section or equivalent NRC or agreement state requirements in the parenteral administration , for which a written directive is required, of any beta emitter or any photon-emitting radionuclide with a photon energy less than 150 keV, and/or parenteral administration of any other radionuclide for which a written directive is required.
-A supervising authorized user who meets the requirements of subsection (nn) of this section, shall have experience in administering dosages as specified in subsection (nn)(2)(B)(vi)(III) and/or (IV) of this section.
+(ii) work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection or subsection (nn) of this section or equivalent NRC or agreement state requirements in the parenteral administration listed in subsection (nn)(2)(A)(ii)(VI)(-c-) of this section.
+A supervising authorized user who meets the requirements of subsection (nn) of this section, this subsection, or equivalent NRC or agreement state requirements shall have experience in administering dosages in the same category or categories as the individual requesting authorized user status.
 The work experience shall involve the following:

-(i) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+(I) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;

-(ii) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;
+(II) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;

-(iii) calculating, measuring, and safely preparing patient or human research subject dosages;
+(III) calculating, measuring, and safely preparing patient or human research subject dosages;

-(iv) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;
+(IV) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;

-(v) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and
+(V) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and

-(vi) administering dosages to patients or human research subjects that include at least three cases involving the parenteral administration , for which a written directive is required, of any beta emitter or any photon-emitting radionuclide with a photon energy less than 150 keV and/or at least three cases involving the parenteral administration of any other radionuclide, for which a written directive is required; and
+(VI) administering dosages to patients or human research subjects that include at least three cases involving the parenteral administration specified in subsection (nn)(2)(A)(ii)(VI)(-c-) of this section; and

-(C) written attestation that the individual has satisfactorily completed the requirements of paragraphs (2) or (3) of this subsection, and has achieved a level of competency sufficient to function independently as an authorized user for the parenteral administration of unsealed radioactive materials requiring a written directive.
-The written attestation shall be signed by
+(C) has obtained written attestation that the individual has satisfactorily completed the requirements of paragraph (2)(A) and (B) of this subsection, and is able to independently fulfill the radiation safety-related duties as an authorized user for the parenteral administration of unsealed radioactive material requiring a written directive.
+The attestation must be obtained from either:

-a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection or subsection (nn) of this section or equivalent NRC or agreement state requirements, .
-A preceptor authorized user, who meets the requirements of subsection (nn) of this section shall have experience in administering dosages as specified in subsection (nn)(2)(B)(vi)(III) and/or (IV) of this section.
+(i)a preceptor authorized user who meets the requirements of subsection (l) of this section, subsection (nn) of this section, or this subsection, or equivalent NRC or agreement state requirements, and shall have experience in administering dosages in the same category or categories as the individual requesting authorized user status; or

+(ii) A residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsections (l), (nn) or (qq) of this section, or equivalent NRC or agreement state requirements, has experience in administering dosages in the same dosage category or categories as the individual requesting authorized user status, and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in this paragraph.

 (rr) Use of sealed sources for manual brachytherapy.
-The licensee shall use only brachytherapy sealed sources for therapeutic medical uses as follows:
+The licensee shall use only brachytherapy sources as follows:

-(1) as approved in the Sealed Source and Device Registry; or
+(1) as approved in the Sealed Source and Device Registryfor manual brachytherapy medical use.
+The manual brachytherapy sources may be used for manual brachytherapy uses that are not explicitly listed in the Sealed Source and Device Registry, but must be used in accordance with the radiation safety conditions and limitations described in the Sealed Source and Device Registry; or

-(2) in research in accordance with an active Investigational Device Exemption application accepted by the FDA and as approved by the agency.
+(2) in research to deliver therapeutic doses for medical use in accordance with an active Investigational Device Exemption application accepted by the FDA provided the requirements of subsection (u)(1) of this section are met .

 (ss) Surveys after sealed source implants and removal.